PerlFFI/FFI-C/README.md

 The element count is optional for variable length arrays, but keep in mind that when you create such an array you do need to provide a size.

+# CAVEATS

+[FFI::C](https://metacpan.org/pod/FFI::C) objects must be passed into C via [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) by pointers.
+So-called "pass-by-value" is not and will not be supported.
+For "pass-by-value" record types, you should instead use [FFI::Platypus::Record](https://metacpan.org/pod/FFI::Platypus::Record).

 # SEE ALSO

 - [FFI::C](https://metacpan.org/pod/FFI::C)